 Therefore, you should assign the highest priority to the key functional features of your project.
 The supporting activities (such as login and user registration) should be simply implemented without thinking much what priority should be assigned to them.
 Always keep your focus on what matters the most, what is unique and novel about your project, so that you can demonstrate the most impressive and the most competitive project in the class!

-In Section 2.b) Non-Functional Requirements, you must ensure that your requirements are testable.
+In Section 2.b) Non-Functional Requirements, you must ensure that your requirements can be tested.
 Some examples of good non-functional requirements for the restaurant automation project would be:

-In Section 2.b) On-Screen Appearance Requirements, show what you received from your (imagined) customer—how
+In Section 2.b) User Interface Requirements, show what you received from your (imagined) customer—how

 your customer thinks the user interface should look like.
 It will be mostly text, some pictures downloaded from the Web,